-Choosing a zimmer (pronounced tsimmer) in northern Israel is not that easy - there are so many to choose from!
-If you've never stayed in one before, I will try to give you as much information as I can so you know what to expect.
-If this is not your first time, you may want to skip to my family's favourites.
+Choosing a Zimmer (pronounced tsimmer) or B&B in North Israel can be a challenge - there are so many to choose from!
+If you've never stayed in one before, here is some basic information in order that you know what to expect.

-You can now also read about our own brand new studio apartment - Armon and Sara's Place.
+You can now also read about a Brand New Studio Apartment at Armon and Sara's Place.
 We look forward to seeing you there!

-Basically, it's a bed and breakfast - but with an Israeli twist.
-There are hundreds of them in the Galilee and the Golan.
-Some people have built one or two guest rooms as an additional source of income and many kibbutzim and moshavim (farming settlements) offer country lodgings on a larger scale and generally have swimming pools and amenities for the children.
+There are literally hundreds of them in the Galilee and the Golan.
+Some people have built one or two guest rooms as an additional source of income and many Kibbutzim and Moshavim (farming settlements) offer country lodgings on a larger scale and generally have swimming pools and amenities for the children.

 The accommodations are usually rustic, quite often made of wood or natural stone, and the emphasis is on getting close to nature.
 Green Tourism is something that is growing slowly in Israel and there are already several eco-friendly lodgings in the north (and the south) of the country.

-Just because you are in the countryside, it doesn't mean you're cut off from the rest of the world.
+You may be in the countryside, but you are definitely not cut off from the rest of the world!
 There's usually satellite or cable TV, a DVD and free Internet connection.

 Many accommodations have a jacuzzi inside and some have an outdoor hot tub and/or a swimming pool.
 The Galilee is a great place to chill out and unwind and many places offer wellness treatments.

-A full Israeli breakfast is quite often optional and well worth the extra expense - around 100 shekels.
-You usually get much more than you can possibly eat!
+A full Israeli breakfast is sometimes optional but well worth the few extra shekels - around 100 ILS and you will quite possibly get much more than is possible to eat!

 Rates are usually quoted per room - double, triple or family rooms.
 There maybe an addition for children sharing a room.
 Some places include breakfast in the price and some don't.
 Tourists holding foreign passports arriving from abroad don't have to pay VAT, whereas Israeli citizens do.

-In recent years "luxury" zimmers have become a fashionable option.
-So, if you're looking for privacy but want the comfort of a deluxe hotel, you can expect to pay 1,200 shekels a night and up.
+In recent years "luxury" zimmers have become very popular.
+So, if you're looking for privacy but want the comfort of a deluxe hotel, you can expect to pay just a bit more - but get the best!